-• There is one online homework problem set in Achieve per unit.
-The due dates for the homework sets are listed on the schedule at the end of this syllabus.

-- You will have five attempts for each question in an assignment.
-There is a 5% penalty for each failed attempt. - Each homework assignment is worth 10 points.
-The one lowest homework score will be dropped at the end of the semester. - Late homework assignments will be accepted for up to 24 hours past the due date.
+- There is one online homework problem set in Achieve per unit.
+The due dates for the homework sets are listed on the schedule at the end of this syllabus. - You will have five attempts for each question in an assignment.
+There is a 5% penalty for each failed attempt. - Each homework assignment is worth 15 points.
+The one lowest homework score will be dropped at the end of the semester.
+This policy is meant to cover instances of technology issues, minor illnesses, or other extenuating circumstances that may result in your missing a homework assignment or performing poorly on a homework assignment. - Late homework assignments will be accepted for up to 24 hours past the due date.
 Late responses will be subjected to a 50% deduction penalty. - Exams are likely to include questions similar to those from homework assignments. - For help with technical issues, contact Achieve customer service at 1-800-936-6899 or use the online form at https://macmillan.force.com/macmillanlearning/s/contactsupport.
 Chrome is the recommended browser for Achieve.